papay0/papay0.github.io/src/pages/hackathons-mentor/index.md

 I absolutely love sharing and explaining things to people.

-I am wondering if, part of my daily job, I can make this mentorship idea more dominant?
+I am wondering if, part of my daily job, I can make this mentorship idea more important?
-It can be either about mentoring, or creating a program to teach designers/PMs how to code, or ...?
+It can be either about mentoring, or creating a program to teach designers/PMs how to code inside the company, or ...? 🤷‍♂️